-You can get a lot of good information when reading through the reviews of different brands online.
-There are a few things you should look for, however.
+People can get a lot of good information when reading through the reviews of different brands online.
+There are a few things people should look for, however.
 I would be careful when reading the reviews on the retailer’s website.
 They have total control over the content that gets placed on their site, so they have every incentive in the world to manage which reviews get put on their site.
 I’m not saying companies do that, but they do have every incentive to do so.

 Each individual has different needs and likes.
 What might be good for one person may not be an ideal for another.
 That is especially true with mattresses.
-Therefore, you should take the opinion of one specific person with a grain of salt.
-If one person has a bad experience with the mattress, that doesn’t mean you will.
+Therefore, people should take the opinion of one specific person with a grain of salt.
+If one person has a bad experience with the mattress, that doesn’t mean people will.
 What I would recommend is reading a lot of reviews from several different sources.
 Try to get an overall consensus on whether most people like the mattress.

 Know The Savings

 Going online can really save people a lot of money.
 These new Internet startups are cutting out the middleman and selling directly online.
 The savings they create are then getting passed onto the consumer.
 While this is the case for a lot of the new companies selling online, not every company provides this great value proposition through its online channels.
 With that being said, people should make sure they understand the savings they get from each retailer selling online. (see related article best place to buy a mattress).

 Some online retailers provide free shipping, but not all of them do.
 Before making that final decision, I would make sure to understand what the shipping costs are, if they exist at all.
 Sometimes they can be over $100, so they might make you think twice if you are deciding between two or more brands.